statpascal/emul99/readme.md

     dd if=/dev/zero of=blank.disk bs=512 count=32768

 to create a disk image of maximal size.
-A UCSD file system can then be added from within the P-code system with the "Zero" option of the Filer, which will ask for the number of blocks on the disk (with 32767 being the maximum).
+A UCSD file system can then be added from within the P-code system with the *Zero* option of the Filer, which will ask for the number of blocks on the disk (with 32767 being the maximum).